tecosaur/Warracker/README.md

 **Warracker** is a web-based application designed to simplify and centralize product warranty management.

-### 👨‍🔧 Why I Built This

-Warracker was born out of a frustrating and all-too-common experience: dealing with warranties.

-My father once called me for help with his broken dishwasher.
-We were confident it was still under warranty, especially since we had the invoice.
-But after countless back-and-forth with the manufacturer, they insisted it wasn’t covered due to a mismatch in the serial number.
-The truth?
-My father had unknowingly purchased **two** dishwashers, and we were referencing the wrong one.

-This wasn’t my first time running into warranty headaches, and I realized there had to be a better way.
-That’s when I decided to build **Warracker**, a simple tool to track purchases, receipts, and warranty periods in one place.
-Since then, Warracker has already saved me money by alerting me before my **car’s warranty expired**, allowing me to make necessary repairs just in time.

-Inspired by [**Wallos**](https://github.com/ellite/Wallos), an app I used to track subscriptions, I thought, *why not do the same for warranties?* Now I want to make it available to anyone who has faced similar frustration.

-Thank you for your support as I continue to improve Warracker.

 ## 🔑 Key Capabilities

 * **Centralized Warranty Management:** Track and manage all your product warranties in one place.